vertocode/vuetage-docs/content/docs/components/base-text-field.md

 ## Icons

 We can add icons to the input, we have 2 kinds of icons, the left icon, and the right icon.
+The available icons are the same that we can use in <a href="https://fontawesome.com/v4.7.0/icons/" target="_blank">font awesome</a>.
+But if you have another library that adds an icon using this syntax "`<i class="icon"></i>`", you can use it passing it as a prop value.

 <br>